DharanidharanBalasubramaniam/Video-Attachment-Control/README.md

 # VideoUploadControl
- A control to upload video files as attachments with a live preview functionality.
+ A pcf control to upload video files as attachments(Notes) with a live preview functionality.